aosterwyk/pota-launcher/README.md

 Discord: `VariXx#8317`

-[Check QRZ](https://www.qrz.com/db/kf0izw) for my email address
+[Check QRZ](https://www.qrz.com/db/kf0izw) for my email address.

-You can also email me on Winlink (KF0IZW) but the response might be delayed
+You can also email me on Winlink (KF0IZW) I don't check this daily and may not respond right away.

 ## License
 [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/)